Baking Soda Plus Water Best for Washing Pesticides Off Apples

 Eating dark chocolate may positively affect mood and relieve depressive symptoms, new research suggests.

+However, at least one expert said that at this point, the findings, although intriguing, are no more than food for thought and should not change dietary habits.
 Using data from the US National Health and Nutrition Examination Survey (NHANES), investigators at University College London in the United Kngdom found that individuals who reported eating any dark chocolate in two 24-hour periods had 70% lower odds of reporting clinically relevant depressive symptoms compared to their counterparts who reported no chocolate consumption.

 "This study provides some evidence that consumption of chocolate, particularly dark chocolate, may be associated with reduced odds of clinically relevant depressive symptoms," lead author Sarah E. Jackson, PhD, said in a release.